fourMs/MGT-python/README.md

 There is no publication mentioning this toolbox yet.
 But you could reference this publication describing the similar Matlab toolbox:

-- Jensenius, Alexander Refsum (2018).
-[The Musical Gestures Toolbox for Matlab](http://hdl.handle.net/10852/65559).
-Proceedings of the 19th International Society for Music Information Retrieval Conference, Late Breaking Demos Session.
+- Laczkó, B., & Jensenius, A. R. (2021).
+[Reflections on the Development of the Musical Gestures Toolbox for Python](https://nordicsmc.create.aau.dk/wp-content/NordicSMC/Nordic_SMC_2021_paper_38.pdf).
+Proceedings of the Nordic Sound and Music Computing Conference.

 ## Credits